chenyichen0420/CBCOJ_Source/API_docs.md

 2. When return value is an array, the first element indicates success/failure status
 3. All endpoints require a valid Cookie value (except /login)
 4. Page numbers start from 1
+5. If there's a conflict with the source code, refer to the code.